b1ndark/project4/README.md

   - The User will have a Login form to fill if already has a login and wants to access the Forum and be part of the community.
   - If the user logs in, it will be redirected to the Home page and a notification will display.
-  - If the User does not have a loggin there is a link to press that will take gim to the Sign Up page.
+  - If the User does not have a login there is a link to press that will take him/her to the Sign Up page.

     ![image](assets/readme/features/signin_page.webp)